Inns of Court

 The motto is a nod to Jay’s evening students, who work extremely hard to achieve distinction while obtaining their JDs at night.
 The symbol reflects GW Law’s location in our nation’s capital, and marks John Jay’s place in history as a patriot, diplomat, and the first Chief Justice of the U.S. Supreme Court.

-The Thurgood Marshall Inn seal
+The Thurgood Marshall Inn of Court seal

 The Thurgood Marshall Inn